TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 35/Numbers 35.22.md

 ---

-But if he thrust him suddenly without enmity, or hurled upon him anything without lying in wait,
+"'But if he thrust him suddenly without enmity, or hurled on him anything without lying in wait,